-The Bank has established policies to manage the liquidity risk arising from the mismatch in the final maturity of the on-balance sheet assets and liabilities as explained in Note 5.2.4.
-The table below represents cash flows receivable to and payable by the Bank under derivative and non-derivative assets and liabilities by estimated remaining maturities at the balance sheet date.
+The Bank has established policies to manage the liquidity risk arising from the mismatch in the final maturity of the assets and liabilities on the statement of financial position as explained in Note 5.2.4.
+The table below represents cash flows receivable to and payable by the Bank under derivative and non derivative assets and liabilities by estimated remaining maturities at the reporting date.